Tobi-design/sql-data-analytics-project/README.md

 ---

+🏗️ Data Source

+The analysis in this repository is built on a structured data warehouse created in a separate project:

+👉 Data Warehouse Repository

+This warehouse contains cleaned and modeled data across key entities such as customers, products, and sales.
+All SQL queries in this project are executed on top of that schema.

+🧱 Data Model Overview

+The dataset is organized into the following core tables:

+customers — demographic details (e.g., age, location) products — product information (e.g., category, price) sales — transactional data (e.g., customer_id, product_id, amount, date)

 ## 🚀 Project Overview

 This repository contains structured SQL queries designed to analyze relational datasets efficiently.
 Each script focuses on a specific analytical objective and showcases best practices in writing clean, readable, and optimized SQL.